About

 Commissioned art installations include Windrush Legacy Creative Reflections (Museum of Edinburgh 2023), Caledonian Library 3033 (Scottish Storytelling Centre, 2022), Acts of Observation (audio installation and captioned film weaving the disabled BPOC body with archeoastronomy and the sublime, Collective, 2021), and An Ocean of Patience (dance-film-poem, British Council Momentum, 2020).

 In 2022, Jeda was shortlisted for the Sky Arts RSL Award and longlisted for the Women Poets’ Prize 2022.
 In 2019, she was awarded Cove Park’s Scottish Emerging Writer Residency and shortlisted for the Moniack Mhor Bridge Awards.
 She’s performed on The Big Scottish Book Club (BBC Scotland), at StAnza, Push the Boat OutEvent HorizonInky FingersHidden Door, Cymera and Edinburgh International Book Festival.
 Her poems and short stories are published by Black Lives Matter Mural Trail, New Writing Scotland, Open Book, Not Going Back to Normal – a Disabled Artists Manifesto, TSS PublishingTapsalteerieShoreline of Infinity, Aesthetica, and Peepal Tree Press.
+Her debut poetry collection, Time Cleaves Itself, is forthcoming from Peepal Tree Press.

 For performances, panels and workshop facilitation, contact me